freeCodeCamp/camperchan/CONTRIBUTING.md

 ### Submit Feature Requests

 Do you have an idea for a new bot feature? _Anyone_ is welcome to submit a feature request, even if you have no idea how to write the code for that feature!
 Please feel free to submit your ideas as [GitHub issues]() so we may review them and determine the implementation method and use case.

-### Our Commitment to You

-We know what it is like to make your first contributions to a project.
-Sometimes it can feel intimidating or daunting, and that is completely normal - every developer experiences that feeling.
-We assure you that we will never make you feel ignorant or bad for submitting an issue or pull request.
-While we extensively review all pull request submissions for the code quality and functionality, we will not belittle your work.
-It is important, however, to keep an open mind when you submit a pull request - our review process is in place to ensure the code is consistent and high-quality, but also to help you learn and grow as a developer.
-If you have any questions or concerns, do not hesitate to contact us!
-We are more than happy to help!